luizfonseca/proksi/gitbook/configuration/auto-reload.md

   # extra paths to watch for changes (default: [])
   # This is useful if you are dealing with `import` in the configuration file
   # changes on those imports will trigger a reload on the main configuration
   # file and down.
+  # This will only watch for .hcl files and ignore any other extension.
-  watch = ["/etc/sites"]
+  paths = ["/etc/sites"]
 }
 ```
 {% endcode %}